terra-campaigns/arrival/notions/notions.md

 - PCs hunt (Tom&Jerry) their own dark characters
 - Thymar and Kiranu can be called to save Glasrath
 - offer dark gift when the angel hound is saved
+- court in exile
+- heist?
+- Duergar party hunting the kimbarak gauntlets - what does the artefact has more of power?
+- chase scene
+- scene with a sand giant (stone giant)
+- something in holzander gives a curse (VgtR192)

 ### Long arcs

 - Acrisae are orcs?
 Other alternative species...
 And they were destroyed by evil humans?
 - Seraphic engines: only Acrisae and Turnskull have them, but they haven't built them
+- Which god is a leviathan?

 ### Themes (??)